etiennebacher/altdoc/docs/reference.md

 ### Usage

-    reformat_readme()
+    reformat_md(file)

 ### Details

-To use Docute, the format of Markdown files has to follow a precise structure.
+To use Docute or Docsify, the format of Markdown files has to follow a precise structure.
 There must be at most one main section (starting with '\#') but there can be as many subsections and subsubsections as you want.

 If you saw a message saying that `README.md` was slightly modified, it is because the README didn't follow these rules.
 There probably was